 Our Approach to Tax

 Inchcape is a leading global premium automotive group, operating in 29 emerging and developed markets with a portfolio of the world’s leading car brands in the luxury and premium segments.
-Inchcape’s core purpose is to create an incredible customer experience for the best car brands in the world, and our vision is to be the world’s most trusted automotive distributor and retailer.
+Inchcape’s vision is to be the world’s most trusted automotive distributor and retailer.